 Negotiating with prosecutors

-Criminal defense attorneys at Stewart, Murray & Associates Law Group are experienced negotiators and they know common prosecutor tactics.
-Sometimes prosecutors bring the most serious charges against a defendant in order pressure him or her to plea to a lesser charge.
+Criminal defense attorneys at SMT Legal are experienced negotiators and they know common prosecutor tactics.
+Sometimes prosecutors bring the most serious charges against a defendant in order to pressure him or her to plead to a lesser charge.
 Sometimes, as previously mentioned, prosecutors charge a person with criminal homicide because they are feeling pressure from others to do so.
 Our attorneys can spot these and other common prosecutor actions and they will use this to their client’s advantage when negotiating with prosecutors for a reduction or dismissal of charges.